Kalaivani-MCW/Kalaivani-MCW/README.md

 - 👋 Hi, I’m @Kalaivani-MCW
 - 👀 I’m interested in Deep Learning and Machine Learning.
-- 🌱 I’m currently learning Neural Networks.
+- 🌱 I’m currently learning OpenCL, Optimization, Neural Networks.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...